simoneasnaghi/PracticalMachineLearning/results.rmd

 ## Work

-#### load data and library
+#### Load data and library

 Needed libraries and original data are loaded.
 Missing values, "#DIV/0!", "" and "NA" are changed to NA.
+Converting 'classe' into factor.

 ```r
 library(caret)